Organ Systems of Chinese Medicine

 Fu – The Yang organs Stomach, Gall Bladder, Large Intestine, Small Intestines, Bladder, and San Jiao are the hollow organs are viewed as being closer to the surface, or exterior of the body.
 They are not store substances, and are instead involved with an ongoing process of change through functions of receiving, separating, distributing, and excreting substances.

-Kidney Organ System
+Kidney Organ System of Chinese Medicine

 - Controls the waterways and regulates fluid balance in the body.